-It's amazing to me how many UnBiblical ideas are casually believed even by many Fundamentalist Christians simply because Society has conditioned us to believe it.
+It's amazing to me how many Un-Biblical ideas are casually believed even by many Fundamentalist Christians simply because Society has conditioned us to believe it.

-The idea of a War in Heaven sometime before Adam's fall is a Gap Theory connected false Doctrine mainly popularized by Secular Western fiction.
+The idea of a War in Heaven sometime before Adam's fall is a Gap Theory connected false Doctrine mainly popularized by secular western fiction.

 When I say it's a Pagan idea it's because various Pagan mythologies have myths of various wars between the gods (Sometimes newer gods overthrowing older ones) or of a god being cast out.
-Greek mythology as the Titanarchy, the Gigantarchy, Zeus overthrowing Ophion, the brief usurpation of Typhon, and the casting out of Hephestos.
+Greek mythology as the Titanarchy, the Gigantarchy, overthrowing Ophion, the brief usurpation of Typhon, and the casting out of Hēphaistos.
 Egyptian mythology has Amon's war with Apep and Set overthrowing Osiris to latter be overthrown by Horus.
 Norse mythology has the war of the Vanir and the Aseir.
 And so on.